Supershear shock front contribution to the tsunami from the 2018 $\mathbf M_{\mathbf w}$ 7.5 Palu, Indonesia earthquake: Methods data

-We have used the existing numerical simulations conducted by Dunham and Bhat\cite{dunham2008a}.
-Additional details can be found in the cited manuscript.
-Numerical simulations were conducted using a staggered-grid finite-difference (FD) code~\cite{favreau2002} with the fault boundary conditions implemented using the staggered-grid split-node (SGSN) method~\cite{dalguer2007}.
-As the authors had provided non-dimensionalised results we simply dimensionalized their results for the Palu earthquake by using a shear modulus of $30$ GPa, stress drop of $10$ MPa and the shear wave speed of $3.5$ km/s.
-The depth of the rupture was assumed to be $10$ km.
-The resulting particle velocities and displacements are shown in Fig.~2.
+For the considered supershear earthquake dynamics and the corresponding rupture modeling (mutually validated by GPS data in Section 3.1 and subsequently employed to source the Palu tsunami configuration in Section 3.2), we use existing numerical simulations conducted by Dunham and Bhat~\citep{dunham2008a}.
+Such simulations have been produced by a staggered-grid finite-difference (FD) code \citep{favreau2002} with the fault boundary conditions implemented using a staggered-grid split-node (SGSN) method \citep{dalguer2007}.
+Since~\citet{dunham2008a} have provided non-dimensionalised solutions, we simply dimensionalise their results for the Palu earthquake by using a shear modulus of $30$ GPa, stress drop of $20$ MPa and a shear wave speed of $3.5$ km/s.
+The depth of the rupture is assumed to be $7.5$ km.
+These parameters, reasonable for crustal earthquakes, were chosen to best fit the observations.
+The resulting particle velocities and displacements are presented in Section 3.